octocat-rs/octocat-rs/README.md

 ## Documentation

-Beginner's documentation can be found in the [book](https://github.com/octocat-rs/book) repository.
+Beginner's documentation can be found in the [book](https://octocat-rs.github.io/book/)

+## FAQ

+* How does this line up compared to [Octocrab](https://github.com/XAMPPRocky/octocrab)?
+    *  See the [comparison page](https://octocat-rs.github.io/book/ch-2/comparison-with-octocrab.html) in the book for more information.